+Example:

-Example: Voltage Imbalance = (Average Voltage - Maximum Deviation) x 100 Average Voltage
+Voltage Imbalance = $(\underline{\text{Average Voltage} - \text{Maximum Deviation}}) \times 100$ Average Voltage

-Measured Voltages: L1 & L2 = 241 Volts L1 & L3 = 243 Volts L2 & L3 = $\underline{235 \text{ Volts}}$ 719 / 3 = 239.7 Volts (Average Voltage)239.7 (Average Voltage) - 235 (Maximum Deviation) = 4.7 (Deviation Difference) (4.7 x 100)/239.7 = 1.95% Voltage Imbalance (Less than 2% is acceptable)
+Measured Voltages:

+L1 & L2 = 241 Volts

+L1 & L3 = 243 Volts

+L2 & L3 = 235 Volts

+719 / 3 = 239.7 Volts (Average Voltage)

+239.7 (Average Voltage) -235 (Maximum Deviation) = 4.7 (Deviation Difference)

+$(4.7 \times 100)/239.7 = 1.95\%$ Voltage Imbalance (Less than 2% is acceptable)
-Cooling (Check and Record Readings)

-After about 10 minutes of operating in the cooling mode, check and record the following data points.

-Inside Temperature (IAT) ° F Outside Temperature (OAT) °F Entering Condenser Air Temperature (Should be same temp as OAT) °F Leaving Condenser Air Temperature (Acceptable Range 15° - 20° above OAT) •F Return Air Temperature (RAT) db (Should be same temp as IAT) °F Return Air Temperature (RAT) wb (used to calculate RH% of Return Air) °F Supply Air Temperature (SAT) db (Acceptable Range 15° - 20° below RAT) °F Return Air Temperature (SAT) wb (used to calculate RH% of Supply Air) °F Compressor Amps (L1) °F Compressor Amps (L2) °F Compressor Amps (L3) °F
+Cooling (Check and Record Readings) After about 10 minutes of operating in the cooling mode, check and record the following data noints Inside Temperature (IAT) °F Outside Temperature (OAT) •F Entering Condenser Air Temperature (Should be same temp as OAT) °F Leaving Condenser Air Temperature (Acceptable Range 15° - 20° above OAT) °F Return Air Temperature (RAT) db (Should be same temp as IAT) Return Air Temperature (RAT) wb (used to calculate RH% of Return Air) oF Supply Air Temperature (SAT) db (Acceptable Range 15° - 20° below RAT) °F Return Air Temperature (SAT) wb (used to calculate RH% of Supply Air) °F Compressor Amps (L1) °F Compressor Amps (L2) °F Compressor Amps (L3) ~F Cooling Stop Adjust the cooling setpoint to approximately two degrees above the current indoor tempe rature.
+The unit will sequence off, stop cooling. ✓ Did the Compressor stop? ✓ Did the Condenser Fan (CFM) stop? ✓ Did the indoor blower motor (IBM) Stop? □Yes □No NOTE: If the HVAC system you are testing is not configured with Dehumidification Option this section of the Start-up / Commissioning Checklist. ✓ Has the Humidistat Control been installed & wired to the Dehumidification input? ✓ Has the Humidistat Control been properly setup for dehumidification? □Yes □No Adjust the cooling setpoint so there is No demand for cooling.
+Adjust the Humidity setpo is No demand for dehumidification.

-Cooling Stop

-Adjust the cooling setpoint to approximately two degrees above the current indoor temperature.
-The unit will sequence off, stop cooling.

-✓ Did the Compressor stop?

-✓ Did the Condenser Fan (CFM) stop?

-✓ Did the indoor blower motor (IBM) Stop?

-✓ Did the indoor blower motor (IBM) Stop?

-G. Electric Reheat Mode

-NOTE: If the HVAC system you are testing is not configured with Dehumidification Option, Skip this section of the Start-up / Commissioning Checklist.

-- ✓ Has the Humidistat Control been installed & wired to the Dehumidification input?......□Yes □No - ✓ Has the Humidistat Control been properly setup for dehumidification? .......□Yes □No

-Adjust the cooling setpoint so there is No demand for cooling.
-Adjust the Humidity setpoint so there is No demand for dehumidification.
 The unit will not be running.

-Electric Reheat Start

-Adjust the Humidity setpoint to approximately ten percent below the current indoor Humidity (Humidistat display should indicate current RH%).
-After the short delay, the unit will sequence on, start dehumidifying.

-- ✓ Is the Condenser Fan (CFM) On?
-(Ambient conditions may delay CFM).......□Yes □No - ✓ Is the Heater On?
-(Clamp an AmpProbe on one leg of the heater contactor to verify).... □Yes □No

-Electric Reheat Lock-Out

-While the system is still operating in "Dehumidification Mode".
-Activate Mechanical Cooling.
+Electric Reheat Start Adjust the Humidity setpoint to approximately ten percent below the current indoor Hum (Humidistat display should indicate current RH%).
+After the short delay, the unit will seq start dehumidifying. ✓ Is the indoor blower motor (IBM) On? □Ves □No ✓ Is the Compressor On? ✓ Is the Condenser Fan (CFM) On?
+(Ambient conditions may delay CFM) ✓ Is the Heater On?
+(Clamp an AmpProbe on one leg of the heater contactor to verify) Electric Reheat Lock-Out While the system is still operating in "Dehumidification Mode".
+Activate Mechanical Co- oling.
 Do Not change the Humidity Setpoint on the Humidistat.
-Simply adjust the cooling setpoint to approximately four degrees below the current indoor temperature.
-After the short delay, the unit will sequence on, start cooling.
+Simply adjust the cooling setpo approximately four degrees below the current indoor temperature.
+After the short delay, the sequence on, start cooling.
 Notice: system did not turn off.
-The Only change that occurred is "Heater turned off".

-$\checkmark$ Is the indoor blower motor (IBM) On? □No $\checkmark$ Is the Compressor On? □No Is the Condenser Fan (CFM) On? $\checkmark$ Is the Heater Off?
-(Clamp an AmpProbe on one leg of the heater contactor to verify) $\Box$ Yes □No
+The Only change that occurred d is "Heater turned off". ✓ Is the indoor blower motor (IBM) On? ✓ Is the Compressor On? ✓ Is the Condenser Fan (CFM) On? ✓ Is the Heater Off?
+(Clamp an AmpProbe on one leg of the heater contactor to verify).
+15 the freater Off (Clamp an Amprioue on one leg of the heater contactor to verify).
+TICS TINO